jenapss/pdf_classification/README.md

 I spend most of my time preparing dataset & experimenting with different models.
 I gathered a dataset of 27 diverse PDFs that were shared with me.
 The decision to go deep with LayoutLM v2 was a good decision.
 The model achieved an impressive accuracy rate of 96%, proving its ability in handling the nuances of messy PDFs.
 ## Dockerization & Deployment

-The next logical step was to deploy the trained model into a user-friendly API.
+(My AWS ACCCOUNT GOT SUSPENDED AND CURRENTLY WORKING ON GETTING IT BACK) The next logical step was to deploy the trained model into a user-friendly API.
 It encapsulates all the nitty-gritty details, making life easier for developers.
 But why stop there?
 I decided to take it a step further and deploy the API on AWS EC2 instances.
 This cloud-based setup not only provided scalability but also ensured a robust and reliable deployment.
 It was a move that would make the Document Classification API even more accessible and dependable.